Skip to Content

 You may be at greater risk for developing chondrosarcoma if you already have an underlying bone disease or abnormality.
 The following conditions are risk factors for chondrosarcoma:

-• Maffucci syndrome.
-A rare genetic disorder that causes benign (noncancerous) tumors in the cartilage of your hands.
+• Maffucci syndrome — A rare genetic disorder that causes benign (noncancerous) tumors in the cartilage of your hands.
 It can also cause abnormal tangles of blood vessels on your skin.

-• Multiple hereditary exostoses.
-A genetic condition that causes benign tumors to form on bones.
+• Multiple hereditary exostoses — A genetic condition that causes benign tumors to form on bones.
 They typically form on the flat surfaces of bones or the cartilage at the ends of bones (also called the growth plates).

-• Ollier’s disease.
-A condition where benign tumors in the bones cause those bones to swell.
+• Ollier’s disease — A condition where benign tumors in the bones cause those bones to swell.
 It may be present at birth but may not be apparent until early childhood.

-• Paget’s disease.
-A chronic disorder where your body makes too much new bone, resulting in misshapen bones that are larger and weaker than normal.
+• Paget’s disease — A chronic disorder where your body makes too much new bone, resulting in misshapen bones that are larger and weaker than normal.

 Complications of chondrosarcoma

 Complications of chondrosarcoma include increasing pain or a growing lump where the tumor is.
 You may have a hard time moving the affected limb.
-Conventional chondrosarcomas grow slowly, but some aggressive forms can metastasize (spread) into other organs of the body.
+Conventional chondrosarcomas grow slowly, but some aggressive forms can metastasize (spread) to other organs of the body.

 If the tumor is pressing on the spine, you may experience memory problems or issues with bladder or bowel control.
 If the tumor metastasizes into the lungs, you may have trouble breathing.
 The cancer can eventually lead to death.